Innercise: Practice Creative Visualization and Make Your Dreams a Reality

 Imagine what it feels like after you achieve your goal.

 This is cognitive priming, and it stimulates the "genius" part of your brain located in the prefrontal cortex.
-Practicing creative visualization is another great way to train your brain for success.
+Practicing creative visualization is another great way to train your subconscious mind for success.

 By learning how to retrain your brain, you’ll stop standing on the edge of your potential . . . and you’ll start fulfilling more of what you are capable of achieving.